 - Seeds – especially hemp and pumpkin seeds

-The fact that plant foods are just bursting to the rim with antioxidants means you will also be decreasing your chances, yet again, of disease.
-Antioxidants help fight the free radical damage done to your body by toxins in your diet and environment such as junk foods, chemical additives, sugar, burnt foods, sun exposure, smoking, alcohol, and pollution.
+Antioxidant rich foods help fight the free radical damage done to your body by toxins in your diet and environment.
+These include junk foods, chemical additives, sugar, burnt foods, sun exposure, smoking, alcohol and pollution.

 Free radicals are unpaired electrons that mess with your DNA and accelerate the aging process.
-Antioxidants help negate this and so the more you can get into our diet the younger you will look and feel, both inside and out.
+Antioxidants help negate this, and so the more you can get into our diet the younger you will look and feel, both inside and out.